DPotoyan/Chem324/ch03/note01.md

 :::{admonition} **Time-Independent Schrödinger Equation**
+:class: important

 $$
 \hat{H} \psi = E \psi
 $$

-- **Hamiltonian Operator**: Can be 1D, 2D, or 3D, and describe systems with one or many particles.
+- **Hamiltonian Operator**: $\hat{H}$ It can stand for 1D, 2D, or 3D systems and describe any quantum object from one electron to collection of molecules.
 - **Energy**: Describes the possible energy states of the quantum system.
 :::

 :::{admonition} **Time-Dependent Schrödinger Equation**
+:class: important

 $$
 \hat{H} \psi = i\hbar \frac{\partial \psi}{\partial t}